hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 --8<-- ".snippets/types/const-types/001-final-atomiclong.java:code"
 ```

-The actual meaning here is we cannot `new` another `AtomicLong` and let `a` point to this new instance, but we can still change the internal value of the current `AtomicLong` that `a` points to.
+Meaning: you cannot rebind `a` to a new `AtomicLong`, but you can still mutate the pointed-to object's internal state.

-If we also want the internal value of `AtomicLong` to be unchangeable, we actually need an `AtomicLongReadOnlyView` object.
-In actual use this "read-only" need is quite common.
-C++ provides a mechanism: by annotating functions to indicate which are "read-only" functions, it can automatically generate a read-only interface for any object.
+If you need immutability of the underlying value, you would require an `AtomicLongReadOnlyView`.
+This pattern is common; C++ offers `const` qualification to carve out a read-only interface.

 The `const` keyword qualifies the type to its left, unless there is no type on its left, in which case it qualifies the type immediately to its right.
 For example `const A*` and `A const*` are equivalent.